UniversalDependencies/UD_Korean-PUD/README.md

   * Fixed: adverbially used verbs are advcl, not advmod.
   * Fixed auxiliaries.
   * Fixed: function words should be leaves.
+  * Fixed: goeswith parent has Typo=Yes and child has upos X.
 * 2020-05-15 v2.8
   * Removed undocumented Case values Advb and Comp.
 They are not used in the other Korean treebanks.